GirijaShankarPanda/GirijaShankarPanda/README.md

 - 💬 Ask me about **Java, Frontend & Backend**

-- 📝 All of my projects are available at [GitHub](https://github.com/GirijaShankarPanda)
+- 📝 All of my projects are available at: [GitHub](https://github.com/GirijaShankarPanda)

-- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/girija-shankar-panda-27331923b/)
+- 📫 You can also reach me through: [Linkedin](https://www.linkedin.com/in/girija-shankar-panda-27331923b/)

 <h2 align="left">GitHub Profile Trophy:</h2>